mlevison/APR-Markdown-Export/post/agile-bonuses-the-damage-they-do/index.md

   - "team-building"
   - "work-environment"
 coverImage: "Bonuses-anti-pattern-CLD.png"
+excerpt: '_A design pattern is a description of a solution to a recurring problem.
+It outlines the'
 ---

 _A design pattern is a description of a solution to a recurring problem.
 It outlines the elements that are necessary to solve the challenge without prompting the reader to address the issue in a specific way._ _Unfortunately, we also regularly see recurring patterns of ineffective behaviour.
 These are called Anti-Patterns.
 The following explores the common anti-pattern of a performance bonus.
 Micromanagement._